meta-company/makex/documents/source/proposals/target-self-reference.md

 ## Considerations

 - `target`:
+  - overloaded

 - `self`:
-  - may confuse users.
+  - may confuse existing python users.

 ## Implementation Details

-The values from self properties can't be serialized to strings.
+The values from self properties can't be immediately serialized to strings.
 We need to use a join() function and/or late evaluation.